 As sports and entertainment designers, we are the ambassadors of the fan experience.
 We think about the entire arc of engagement, starting from the minute a fan leaves home—because that is what our industry is competing with: a cozy couch, a great flat-screen TV, and a fridge within arm’s reach.

-As an interior designer who has personally experienced the powerful role that sports play in people’s lives, I know the ability it has in bringing people together.
-Every day, I have the enviable pleasure of working with a team of 25 of the most talented interior designers working in the industry today.
+Sports play in people’s lives, I know the ability it has in bringing people together.
 We’re intensely focused on inventing new experiences that people haven’t yet had at a live sporting event—immersive, transcendent moments you’ll never have on your living room sofa.

 You’ll also be able to stand on the turf, yet remain inside your own private box, replete with a kitchen with a free-standing island reminiscent of something you would see in one of new luxury urban loft redevelopments near downtown.